knosence/TEST-Astro-blog-site/README.md

 ``` tsx
   import PostLike from "../../components/PostLike";
 ```
 - step 4 use as a regular tag.
-Use the `client:` with `visible, idle, only or load`
+Use the `client:` with `visible, idle, only, media or load`
 ``` tsx
   <Layout seo={{ title: post.data.title }}>
     <article class="prose lg:prose-xl">